jamesbconner/TableSleuth/docs/ARCHITECTURE.md

 ## Overview

-Table Sleuth is a Python-based Parquet file forensics tool built with a layered architecture that separates concerns between presentation, business logic, and data access.
+Table Sleuth is a Python-based Parquet file forensics and Iceberg table analysis tool built with a layered architecture that separates concerns between presentation, business logic, and data access.
 This document provides a comprehensive overview of the system architecture, design patterns, and key technical decisions.

 ## System Architecture